 - Divide the ball of dough into 6-8 even parts.

 - Roll a small ball out of each part.
-Cover your working surface with plastic wrap, place a dough ball in the center and cover it with the second sheet of plastic wrap.
+Cover your working surface with plastic wrap, place a dough ball in the center, and cover it with the second sheet of plastic wrap.
 Roll out it into a thin disk.
 Get rid of plastic wrap by carefully peeling it from the tortilla.
 Repeat for each ball.

-- Preheat skillet on medium heat.
+- Preheat the skillet on medium heat.
 Cook tortillas for 45 seconds to 1 minute on each side (note that the heat of each stove is different and a few of your first attempts at figuring out the time that suits you the best may fail).
 A good sign that tortillas are ready, they turn yellow.

 Homemade Tortillas Recipe – How to make Multigrain Tortillas